vesoft-inc/nebula/docs/manual-EN/overview/nebula-design-concepts.md

 ### Meta service

-The binary of the meta service is nebula-metad.
+The binary of the meta service is **nebula-metad**.
 Here is the list of its main functionalities:

 -  User management